A Foolproof Guide to Root Cause Analysis

 • what the specific symptoms are.

-Retrieve all relevant and available data about the incident.
-Collect and investigate the documentation files, initial issues found, preliminary actions taken, personnel or teams involved, and other key information that you think would be beneficial to identify the root cause.
+Retrieve all relevant and available data about the incident—including the documentation files, initial issues found, preliminary actions taken, personnel or teams involved, and other key information that you think would be beneficial to identify the root cause.

 A causal factor, as defined by the American Institute of Chemical Engineers, is a major unplanned contributor to a negative event or undesirable situation.
 If eliminated, causal factors would have either prevented the incident from happening or reduced its risks and frequency.

 This is where the heart of your analysis enters the picture.
-Start this step by reconstructing a timeline of events in such a way that you’ll be able to pinpoint exactly what led to the problem and other issues that coexist with the one you’re dealing with.
-This method is crucial for you to realize specific causal factors.
+Start this step by reconstructing a timeline of events in a way that you’ll be able to pinpoint exactly what led to the problem and other issues that coexist with the one you’re dealing with.

 Upon identifying the root cause, you can now recommend preventive measures to ensure that the problem won’t happen again.
 Further, develop a comprehensive timeline and plan on how you can implement the solution in such a way that all of the stakeholders involved are well-informed and trained toward proactive quality management.

-Ideally, a combination of various tools and techniques should be used to conduct root cause analysis in your organization.
+Ideally, a combination of various tools and root cause analysis techniques should be used to conduct RCAs in your organization.
 These tools are grouped under the following general categories:

 • Brainstorming